tuwaiq-ios/project06-week05-weather/README.md

 # Week05 Project1: Weather

 # Description
-Create a simpe swift app that shows the a weather condition with the use of the API.
-The application sould display:
+Create a simpe swift app that shows the a weather condition with the use of any weather API.
+The application should display:
 1. The country name
 2. Weather condition (like sunny, cloudy, .etc)
 3. The tempreture